ocaml-multicore/meio/README.md

 To build Meio locally:

 ```
 $ opam switch create .
-5.1.0~rc1 --no-install
+5.1.1 --no-install
 $ opam install --deps-only .
 $ dune build
 ```

-You can install meio with `dune install ./meio.opam` and then run one of the example programs from Meio.
+You can install meio with `opam install ./meio.opam` and then run one of the example programs from Meio.

 ```
 $ meio _build/default/example/burn.exe